slicedlime/seasons/README.md

 ### Mods and Packs

-I do **not** recommend using this pack with ReplayMod.
-ReplayMod works by recording network traffic, which means the replay files produced when playing this pack are absolutely enormous.
-Again, this is likely to improve in future versions.

-It should work with mods like shaders and optimization mods, but is unlikely to work together with any mods that change world generation or any other datapacks that use experimental world generation features.
+The pack should work with mods like shaders and optimization mods, but is unlikely to work together with any mods that change world generation or any other datapacks that use experimental world generation features.

 ### Commands